breandan/kotlingrad/README.md

 #### Algebraic data types

 [Algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type) (ADTs) in the form of [sealed classes](https://kotlinlang.org/docs/reference/sealed-classes.html) (a.k.a. sum types) facilitate a limited form of pattern matching over a closed set of subclasses.
-When matching against subclasses of a sealed class, the compiler forces the author to provide an exhaustive control flow over all concrete subtypes of an abstract class.
+By using these, the compiler forces us to provide an exhaustive control flow when type checking a sealed class.
 Consider the following classes:

 ```kotlin
 class Const<T: Fun<T>>(val number: Number) : Fun<T>()